choH/eecs391_programming_exercises/P2agents/README.md

 Add the selection of direction for every step with the update of f value.
 Using maze_16x16_config.xml as the map.

 ### Heuristic
+## Shiqi (Cathy) LI
+* Implement 1st version of A* search with rather inefficient approach.
+* Implement 1st version of heuristic calculation.
+* Implement almost all helper method to A* search regarding location comparison.

 Update to support pythagorean theorem as heuristic.